-IFS3205 System Analysis & Design (3 Credits) Prerequisite: IFS1812 or CIT1712 in the analysis, design, and implementation of information systems.
+IFS3205 System Analysis & Design (3 Credits) Prerequisites: GED2221 or GED1202

+The course provides an overview of the processes involved in the analysis, design, and implementation of information systems.
 This is a hands-on course and is targeted at advanced undergraduate or beginning graduate students who have little or no background in the subject.
 Topics to be covered include software development life cycle (SDLC), feasibility study, requirements analysis, systems analysis, and systems design.
 Systems analysis and design methods covered in this course include data flow diagram, data dictionary, and entity-relationship approach.
 Feasibility study, requirements definition and design, implementation process, development documentation will be covered.
 The prototyping, data modeling techniques, cost benefit analysis and user involvement will also be covered.